Akishika Black Moheji Nama - 2016

 Please note, this product is not available for shipping.
 It is available for free pick-up or delivery in Portland, OR.

 Dry, brilliantly structured, and intensely aromatic, Akishika Brewery's "Black Moheji" is at once wild and smartly refined.
 The rice in this sake comes from a single, organically farmed paddy.
-The rice is Omachi, polished to 60%, fermented and aged 4 years before release.
-This is by far the most interesting, dynamic, and intense non-Daiginjo sake that we've tried.
+The rice is Omachi, polished to 60%, fermented, and aged at least 4 years before release.
+This sake is also unpasteurized!
+This is by far the most interesting, dynamic, and beguiling sake that we've tried.
 We had it around a campfire and the cedar and smoky aromas of the sake fit right in.
-There's also fruity notes of melon and citrus along side beguiling savory hints of things like Parmesan, yeast, and dashi.
+There are also fruity notes of melon and citrus alongside beguiling savory hints of things like Parmesan, yeast, and dashi.
 Dried herb aromas of lavender and anise round out the nose.

 Local delivery is free on orders over $75, otherwise we charge a $10 delivery fee.

 Please see our FAQ for our Portland delivery area/zip codes.

 Enter your zip code and select "Local Delivery" at checkout.